 The Andrew & Renata Kaldor Centre for International Refugee Law at UNSW Sydney is the world's first research centre dedicated to the study of international refugee law.
 The Centre was founded in 2013 to undertake rigorous research on the most pressing issues in Australia, the Asia-Pacific region and the world, and to contribute to public policy promoting legal, sustainable and humane solutions to forced migration.

 We acknowledge the traditional owners of the lands on which we live and work,

-and pay our respects to their elders – past, present and emerging.
+and pay our respects to their elders – past and present.